grafana/grafana/docs/sources/auth/okta.md

 ### Role mapping

 Grafana can attempt to do role mapping through Okta OAuth.
 In order to achieve this, Grafana checks for the presence of a role using the [JMESPath](http://jmespath.org/examples.html) specified via the `role_attribute_path` configuration option.
 The JSON used for the path lookup is the HTTP response obtained from querying the `/userinfo` endpoint.
 The result after evaluating the `role_attribute_path` JMESPath expression needs to be a valid Grafana role, i.e. `Viewer`, `Editor` or `Admin`.
-Read about how to add custom claims to the user info in Okta [docs](https://developer.okta.com/docs/guides/customize-tokens-returned-from-okta/add-custom-claim/).
+Read about how to add custom claims to the user info in Okta [docs](https://developer.okta.com/docs/guides/customize-tokens-returned-from-okta/add-custom-claim/) and see JMESPath examples on [Generic OAuth page]({{< relref "generic-oauth.md/#jmespath-examples" >}}).

 ### Team Sync (Enterprise only)

-> Only available in Grafana Enterprise v7.0+

 With Team Sync you can map your Okta groups to teams in Grafana so that your users will automatically be added to the correct teams.